acend/infrastructure/README.md

 [Kyverno](https://kyverno.io/) is deployed as a policy engine.

+Kyverno is scheduled on the control plane nodes.

 ### rbac-manager

 For easy ServiceAccount and RBAC Management the [rbac-manager](https://rbac-manager.docs.fairwinds.com/) is installed.

+The RBAC manager scheduled on the control plane nodes.

 ## Dependencies